Articles , Glossary

 How does the golden ratio improve UI design?

-Mathematical calculations may seem boring and time-consuming, so a question may arise if it’s worth the effort.
-Let’s see what golden ratio can bring into the design.
+Mathematical calculations may seem boring and time-consuming, so a question may arise whether it’s worth the effort.
+Let’s see what the golden ratio can bring into the design.

 Well-balanced content

 Designers often face the situation when a product needs to contain a great amount of various content and each part of it is vital and cannot be replaced.
-To unite all the components in a pleasant composition, the golden ratio can be applied.
-Divide the layout into different sections using a proportion of 1:1.618 and put the content in the sectors according to their importance.
-Such a content composition is sufficient for users’ perception and it helps to organize all the components.
+To unify all components into a pleasing composition, the golden ratio can be applied.
+Divide the layout into sections using a 1:1.618 ratio, and place the content in the sectors according to their importance.
+Such a content composition is sufficient for users’ perception, and it helps to organize all the components.

 Effective visual hierarchy

 Speaking of the content organization, we can’t forget about visual hierarchy.
-As we mentioned in our previous articles, it’s a technique of efficient structuring content components.
-Combining principles of these two techniques designers maximize the chances of building a powerful design composition.
+As we mentioned in our previous articles, it’s a technique of efficiently structuring content components.
+By combining the principles of these two techniques, designers increase the likelihood of creating a powerful design composition.

 golden ratio for designers